-Roger Martin served as Dean of the Rotman School from 1998 to 2013.
+Roger Martin served as former Dean of the Rotman School from 1998 to 2013.
 Roger researches Integrative Thinking, Business Design and country competitiveness.
 He teaches an MBA elective and an open enrollment executive program on integrative thinking while lecturing around the world on a range of subjects related to his published work and ongoing research.
 In his current role, Roger is the Academic Director of the Martin Prosperity Institute with a research focus on democratic capitalism and of the Michael Lee-Chin Family Institute for Corporate Citizenship.

 Getting Beyond Better

 In this compelling book, strategy guru Roger L. Martin and Skoll Foundation President and CEO Sally R. Osberg describe how social entrepreneurs target systems that exist in a stable but unjust equilibrium and transform them into entirely new, superior, and sustainable equilibria.
 All of these leaders—call them disrupters, visionaries, or changemakers—develop, build, and scale their solutions in ways that bring about the truly revolutionary change that makes the world a fairer and better place.

 Click here to purchase.

 Fixing the Game: Bubbles, Crashes, and What Capitalism Can Learn from the NFL(Harvard Business Review Press, 2011)

 Using the NFL as his primary example, Martin illustrates that it is possible to take a much more thoughtful and effective approach to the intersection of the real and the expectations markets and to governance in general in the capital markets.

 To purchase "Fixing the Game", click here.